 How often turtles eat depends on different factors, including age and the weather.

-- For instance, younger turtles have more dietary needs and so will be noted feeding very frequently.
+- For instance, younger turtles have more dietary needs, so that feeding will be noted frequently.

-- During colder temperatures like winter, daylight hours are reduced as well as the supply of food.
-As a result, some turtle species reduce activities.
+- During colder temperatures like winter, daylight hours and food supply are reduced.
+As a result, some turtle species reduce their activities.
 Hence, their feeding frequency will tend to reduce during this time.

 What eats Turtles?